As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 4. TIP: In case the rock composition is not homogeneous – it’s a rock, too, but composed of different minerals.
 It can be granite, syenite, eclogite, etc. Still not an ore.

-5. TIP: In case the rock’s weight is relatively big and you can observe metallic luster of the surface, most probably it’s an ore.
-The reason for higher weight is that metallic ore usually contains metals, which are much harder and denser, than non-metals.
+5. TIP: In case the rock’s weight is relatively big and you can observe the metallic luster of the surface, most probably it’s an ore.
+The reason for its higher weight is that metallic ore usually contains metals, which are much harder and denser, than non-metals.

 6. TIP: In case there is a rock, which strongly resembles gold and your heart is beating faster, take a breath.
 If this piece of rock is quite big, most probably it’s pyrite in your hands.
 It looks like gold; however, it’s iron sulfide (FeS2).
 It is not considered to be iron ore, as there are some other minerals of iron, which are more economically profitable.

 7. TIP: Another goldish mineral that can mislead you is chalcopyrite.
 This is copper ore!
 The main difference between this yellowish metallic mineral from pyrite (the previous one) is that it has a similar optic effect on the surface as the petrol rainbow on water.
 You will see iridescent colors.
 Sometimes chalcopyrite can be called “peacock ore” because of this effect.

 8. Bonus tip!
 Test your rock with a magnet.
 If the magnet sticks to the rock – congratulation!
 You have found a profitable iron ore composed of hematite minerals (Fe2O3).

 TIP: Do you know using a metal detector is great for finding minerals?
 Find out more about using a metal detector for rockhounding in the article below:

 How to Actually Find Gems with a Metal Detector?
 It is Easy!